 Kwaku Manu, Program Coordinator, received his education and training in West African Music and Dance at the University of Ghana.
 After obtaining his BFA degree in Dance in 2004, he was employed by the University of Ghana as a Senior Production Assistant and worked in the capacity of Dance and Drumming Instructor from 2004-2010.
 He received the Curtain Call Costumes Rising Star award from the Dance Council of North Texas to attend the American Dance Festival in Durham, North Carolina in 2010.
 His involvement in dance workshops, performance,s and festivals on local, regional and national levels has given him the unique opportunity to gain extensive practical experiences.
 He was selected on numerous occasions to travel abroad to perform and teach African Music and Dance.
 He is currently in charge of Students Development and Training teaching African Music and Dance to teenagers at the Center and is also involved in a variety of Out of School Time programs for children from kindergarten to 6th grade as well as an in-school professional development program at Title One Schools called Learning Without Borders.

-Claudio Naranjos Vega, Mexican Music Specialist, has participated in “Los Vega” for 25 years to date.
-His main activities as a musician are mainly playing the requinto instrument or guitarra de son.
-As of 2020, he is the director of the group; throughout this time, Mr. Claudio has contributed as a composer and arranger on different songs from the group’s latest albums.
-Likewise, in the trajectory as a group, they have performed in a large number of cultural and artistic festivals in the country and abroad; in countries such as China, the United States and Canada.
-Has participated in different film recordings, one of them with the theme “La Bruja” for the movie “Frida”, which was nominated for an Oscar in 2002, we participated as guests in the show “De Sirenas y Peteneras e Infortunados Marinos”, which was nominated for the Lunas del Auditorio in 2015, in the same way in 2018 we put on a show bringing together more than 20 renowned artists in the son jarocho genre on the occasion of our 20 anniversary, which was nominated in 2019 by the Lunas del Auditorio.
-This same year we were invited to participate in the benefit concert for Tibet at Carnegie Hall in New York, under the direction of renowned composer Philip Glass.
-Our discography consists of five albums, the last two “Vientos del mar” and “En tonos muy diferentes” under the production of Leo Heiblum with the Audiflot label.
+Claudio Naranjos Vega, Mexican Music Specialist, has been a part of the group “Los Vega” for 25 years to date.
+His main activities as a musician are playing the requinto instrument or guitarra de son.
+As of 2020, he is the director of “Los Vega”; throughout this time, Mr. Claudio has contributed as a composer and arranger on different songs from the group’s latest albums.
+They have performed in a large number of cultural and artistic festivals in the country and abroad; in countries such as China, the United States and Canada.
+Claudio has participated in several film recordings, one of them the theme “La Bruja” for the movie “Frida”, which was nominated for an Oscar in 2002.
+Claudio was a guest in the show “De Sirenas y Peteneras e Infortunados Marinos“, which was nominated for the Lunas del Auditorio in 2015.
+In 2018 Los Vega put on a show bringing together more than 20 renowned artists in the son jarocho genre on the occasion of their 20 anniversary, which was also nominated by the Lunas del Auditorio.
+This same year they were invited to participate in the benefit concert for Tibet at Carnegie Hall in New York, under the direction of renowned composer Philip Glass.
+Their discography consists of five albums, the last two “Vientos del mar” and “En tonos muy diferentes” under the production of Leo Heiblum with the Audiflot label.

 Selene Rico, Registrar, grew up in the community of Richmond, CA. She is a multi-talented dancer, singer, and Center alum who was part of the Center for eight years.
 While in high school she continued her passion for arts by being part of Alma Latina, a Latin American Cultural dance group that brings students from different ethnicities together.
 During high school and after graduating she was a part of Danza Tonantzin los Matachines for ten years, where she then learned to contribute to her community and inspire young kids to follow their dreams and passion for dance and music.